 Photo by Emma Pratte.
 Artwork on left by Erick Ledesma.
 Artwork on right by Orlando Quevedo.

-Quiara Alegría Hudes has written for the stage, page, voice, and screen.
-Quiara’s debut novel, The White Hot, was named a best book of 2025 by Kirkus, NPR, and Ms. Magazine.
+Hailed for its exuberance and intellectual rigor, Quiara Alegría Hudes’s writing has been produced read around the world.
+Her 2025 fiction debut, The White Hot, is currently shortlisted for the PEN/Faulker Award for Fiction and longlisted for the Carol Shields Prize for Fiction.
 Her 2021 memoir, My Broken Language, was longlisted for the Andrew Carnegie Medal and was One Book, One Philadelphia’s citywide read.
-Her plays include Water by the Spoonful, recipient of the Pulitzer Prize; In the Heights, winner of the Tony Award for Best Musical and a Pulitzer finalist; and Elliot, A Soldier’s Fugue, another Pulitzer finalist.
-Hudes has also written two feature films: the animated Vivo and the screen adaptation of In the Heights.
-She has contributed essays for The Washington Post, The New York Times, The Cut, The Nation, and American Theater Magazine.
+Among Hudes’s influential stage plays are the Pulitzer-winning Water by the Spoonful, Tony-winning musical In the Heights, and Pulitzer-finalist Elliot, A Soldier’s Fugue.
+She also wrote the animated feature Vivo and has contributed essays on wide-ranging topics for various outlets.
 With her cousin Sean, she co-founded a prison writing program: Emancipated Stories.
-A daughter of the Puerto Rican diaspora, she was born and raised in West Philly and now lives in New York.
+A daughter of the Puerto Rican diaspora, Quiara was born and raised in West Philly and now lives in New York.

 ON MUSIC.
 Originally trained as a composer and pianist, Hudes naturally incorporates music into her writing process.
 She has collaborated with renowned musicians including Nelson Gonzalez, Michel Camilo, Lin-Manuel Miranda, Erin McKeown, Alex Lacamoire, Elio Villafranca, The Cleveland Orchestra, and Bill Sherman.